-The proposed site is located on a property currently being purchased by Triple D Farms to be further developed for agriculture (grape production).
+The proposed site is located on a property currently owned by the Applicant to be further developed for agriculture.
 No other feasible site alternatives are therefore available at this stage.
-The site is ideally situated, due to its proximity to the Orange River for irrigation, the N14 for access, it is adjacent to the existing Triple D agricultural development and offices, and the surrounding area is characterised by similar grape production.
+The site is ideally situated due to its proximity and elevation to the proposed Kakamas WWTW, the N14 for access, and the surrounding area is characterised by similar crop production.
+Soil studies (Appendix 3) conducted also found that the proposed soils were of Medium to High potential for the establishment of perennial crops.